mibarg/PySEAL/README.md

 ## Other platforms

 `sealed` is built on top of Microsoft SEAL v2.3.
-Therefore, you need to install in order for `sealedz` to function.
+Therefore, you need to install in order for `sealed` to function.
-Microsoft SEAL v2.3 sources are available in the `/include` dir.
+Microsoft SEAL v2.3 sources are available in the [include](/include) dir.

 To install `sealed` on other platforms, follow the following steps:
 - Build Microsoft SEAL v2.3 (requires CMake (>= 3.10), GNU G++ (>= 6.0) or Clang++ (>= 5.0) and Xcode toolchain (>= 9.3) in macOS)